leon4rd/test/README.md

-## What is the hardest part about sky diving?
-The ground.
+## I was fired from the keyboard factory yesterday.
+I wasn't putting in enough shifts.